motech/motech/docs/source/development/dev_setup/dev_install.rst

 	#.
 Click on Manager App

 	#.
-Type the user/password you used in tomcat-users.xml
+Type the user/password you used in tomcat-users.xml (if you installed via docker the default username/password is motech/s3cret).

 		temporary hack you need to remove ~/.motech/config/motech-settings.conf to allow the create initial user wizard.